Standard Contractual Clauses for Data Transfers

 Given India’s developing data protection compliance framework, your assessment will likely identify areas requiring supplementary measures.
 For a broader perspective, consider how DPIA requirements vary across global jurisdictions.

-China presents unique challenges beyond standard contractual clauses.
-New Chinese regulations require any data transfer agreements to be filed with cybersecurity authorities within 10 business days of signing.
+China presents challenges beyond standard contractual clauses.
+Chinese regulations require any data transfer agreements to be filed with cybersecurity authorities within 10 business days of signing.

 This creates an additional administrative burden on top of standard transfer impact assessment requirements.